albertllousas/functional-domain-driven-design/README.md

 }
 ```

-**Shall we include external dependencies in this stage?** Well it depends, matter of taste, in my case I  prefer to go one
+> Shall we include external dependencies in this stage?

+Well it depends, matter of taste, in my case I  prefer to go one
 step further and be dependency agnostic in the workflows as well, remember about being type driven, how things are done
-is not really so important, we want to focus on what we want to do.
+is not really so important, we want to be declarative, focusing on what we want to do.

-**Who is going to implement this types?** They will be implemented in the domain, as domain services or directly functions on
+> Who is going to implement this types?

+They will be implemented in the domain, as domain services or directly functions on
 the aggregates or as a infrastructure services (a.k.a outgoing adapters), calling the external world (DBs, other services, logs, metrics ...)

+> That's a lot of abstraction, I don't need that

+Well, they are just expressive types, now our code talk the business language, it is really easy to follow, even for a
+non-technical person.

 **Side note:** Outside-in tdd helps a lot in this way of coding, the design would flow through the tests.